boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 .. figure:: img/conflictunsolved.png

-   DESCRIPTIO attribute with a unsolved conflict
+   DESCRIPTIO attribute with an unsolved conflict

 The row will not be shown as conflicted anymore.